sentialx/multrin/README.md

 Multrin is a ~~cross-platform~~ app built on top of  `Electron`, `React`, `styled-components` and `TypeScript`, that lets you to organize apps in tabs, by just dropping them onto Multrin.
 It aims to greatly improve your productivity and organization.

+Multrin has been mainly created to be integrated with [Wexond](https://github.com/wexond/wexond) web browser.

 </div>

 > NOTE: Multrin works currently only on Windows since it's dependent on `node-window-manager` which also only supports Windows.
 I'm working on macOS and Linux support.